 The one typical downside to this type of payment model is that it is not easily modified and the scope of services may be less than other pricing models.
 Performance is also not guaranteed.
-The management fees are paid regardless of how the ads perform unless otherwise stipulated in the contract.
+The PPC management fee’s are paid regardless of how the Google ads campaign perform unless otherwise stipulated in the contract.

 Agencies typically manage these campaigns and collect a fee-based either on overall performance or per lead that closes in a sale.
 Though the niche for these types of campaigns is smaller, the costs associated are also much more mitigated than other options.

 This option works exceedingly well for eCommerce, direct sales, and referral models.